MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/nps/nps-gdpr.md

 ---
-title: Network Policy Server (NPS) and GDPR
+title: Network Policy Server user data collection
-description: This topic provides information about General Data Protection Regulation (GDPR)and Network Policy Server in Windows Server 2016.
+description: What information is used to help authenticate users by Network Policy Server in Windows Server 2016.
 author: MicrosoftGuyJFlo
 manager: mtillman
 ms.author: joflore